 Shared autonomous vehicles are a game changer for urban mobility.
-Applied Autonomy helps cities and transport companies bring autonomous vehicles into their transport systems.
+Applied Autonomy helps cities and transport companies to incorporate autonomous vehicles into their transport systems.

 Urban traffic congestion is increasingly problematic for transportation providers and their passengers.
-Residents contend with decreased mobility, as well as limited availability of parking spaces and green spaces within the city.
+Residents, meanwhile, must contend with decreased mobility, as well as limited parking spaces and green areas within the city.

-Due to rapid advances in autonomous vehicle technology, shared, connected and cooperative automated vehicles are quickly evolving from a theoretical to a viable solution – with pilot programmes in over 74 cities.
+Due to rapid advances in autonomous vehicle technology, shared, connected and cooperative automated vehicles are quickly evolving from a theoretical to a viable solution.
 However, the design and implementation of autonomous fleet infrastructure requires expertise that many operators lack.

 Applied Autonomy provides transport operators with competency, training, testing and demonstration services for the construction and implementation of an autonomous vehicle fleet.